yaklang/yakit/README-EN.md

 ## How to Use

-- You can visit the [official website] (https://yaklang.com/) to download and install Yakit.
+- You can visit the [official website](https://yaklang.com/) to download and install Yakit.

-- You can refer to our [official documentation的](https://yaklang.io/products/intro/)to learn and use Yakit.
+- You can refer to our [official documentation](https://yaklang.io/products/intro/) to learn and use Yakit.

 For more technical content, you can check: